the-codeslinger/WorkTracker/README.md

 ## Supported Platforms

-The application is able to run on all platforms that are supported by Qt 5.2.
-Development takes mainly place on Windows.
-The Linux version is compiled on Linux Mint 17.1.
+The application is able to run on all platforms that are supported by Qt 5.10.
+Development takes place on Windows 10.

 Your compiler of choice should support C++11.
-The reference compiler used is Microsofts Visual Studio 2013 and GCC 4.8.2.
+The reference compiler used is Microsofts Visual Studio 2017.

 ## Database File